 - Click Apply and Ok to save the settings and then restart your PC.

-Defragment your hard disk: Fragmentation makes your hard disk do extra work that can slow down your computer.
+Fragmentation makes your hard disk do extra work that can slow down your computer.
 Disk Defragmenter rearranges fragmented data so your hard disk can work more efficiently.
-Disk Defragmenter runs on a schedule, but you can also defragment your hard disk manually.
-To use Windows inbuilt Disk Defragmenter utility, navigate to Accessories folder in Start menu, then Click on System Tools and run Disk Defragmenter.
+Disk Defragmenter runs on a schedule automatically, but you can also defragment your hard disk manually.
+To use Windows inbuilt Disk Defragmenter utility, navigate to Accessories folder in Start menu, then click on System Tools and run Disk Defragmenter.

-- Then click on Disk Cleanup button.
-It will take some time to start as it will analyzes for Junk files.
+- Then click on the Disk Cleanup button.
+It will take some time to start as it will analyze for Junk files.

 - Check the boxes for files which are useless and click Ok.